craigbuckler/js-adv-notes/native/timers.md

 ## requestAnimationFrame
 Typically used for JS-powered animations, `requestAnimationFrame` calls a function when the browser is free shortly before the next repaint.
-The function is passed a timestamp
+That function is passed a timestamp.

 ```javascript
 // move an element from 0px to 100px in one second